-The partnership will be continued with further tours in the seasons to follow.
+The partnership will continue with further tours in the seasons to follow.
 Mitsuko Uchida and the MCO collaborated together for the first time on a Spain and Portugal tour in 2013, also with Mozart concertos.
 This first collaboration inspired the mutual wish to continue and further develop the Artistic Partnership.

-In 2016 Mitsuko Uchida embarks on a close partnership with the Mahler Chamber Orchestra directing Mozart concerti from the keyboard in extensive tours of major European venues and Japan.
-Other highlights of the 2015-16 season include an acclaimed performance of the Schönberg piano concerto with the London Philharmonic and Valdimir Jurowski at the 2015 BBC Proms, play-directing the Cleveland Orchestra in performances at Severance Hall and Carnegie Hall, and two appearances at the 2016 Baden-Baden Festival with the Berlin Philharmonic and Sir Simon Rattle.
-Recital tour venues in 2016 include the Amsterdam Concertgebouw, Théâtre des Champs Elysées in Paris, the Vienna Konzerthaus, the Royal Festival Hall in London and Carnegie Hall in New York.
-With a strong commitment to (deleted ‘playing’) chamber music, Mitsuko Uchida collaborates closely with the world’s finest musicians.
-Following concerts with Dorothea Röschmann, the Ebène Quartet and Magdalena Kožená in 2015, Uchida will also appear in chamber music programmes with members of the Chicago Symphony Orchestra in the United States, and with Jörg Widmann and members of the Mahler Chamber Orchestra in a residency at the Alte Oper in Frankfurt.
+In 2016 Mitsuko Uchida was appointed an Artistic Partner to the Mahler Chamber Orchestra and began a series of concerts directing Mozart concerti from the keyboard in tours of major European venues and Japan.
+Other recent highlights included an acclaimed performance of the Schönberg piano concerto with the London Philharmonic and Valdimir Jurowski, and play-directing the Cleveland Orchestra in performances at Severance Hall and Carnegie Hall.
+Recital tours in 2016 included the Amsterdam Concertgebouw, the Vienna Konzerthaus, the Royal Festival Hall and Carnegie Hall.
+With a strong commitment to chamber music, Mitsuko Uchida has recently collaborated with Dorothea Röschmann, the Ebène Quartet and Magdalena Kožená, and also appeared in chamber music programs with members of the Chicago Symphony Orchestra.
+Chamber music partners in 2017 will include Jörg Widmann and members of the Mahler Chamber Orchestra.